abhishek-archlinux/AnimeWatch/README.md

   Note: From version number 2.8.0-0 onwards, only PyQt5 version will be available.
 It is difficult to maintain two different versions (i.e. PyQt4 and PyQt5) of the same programme.
 AnimeWatch 2.7.0-0 was the last PyQt4 release.
 All the subsequent release will be PyQt5 only.

+3. Using **setup.py** located in **Python-SETUP** directory:

+   First clone the repository then execute following commands.

+	$ cd Python-SETUP
+	$ python setup.py sdist (or python3 setup.py sdist)
+	$ cd dist
+	$ sudo pip3 install 'pkg_available_in_directory'

+	pip3 will essentially install most of the python-based dependencies along with the package.
+Users only have to install non-python based dependencies such as mplayer/mpv,ffmpegthumbnailer,libtorrent and curl/wget manually.

+	Note: GNU/Linux distros should install PyQt5 and other python based dependencies from their own repositories using their native package manager instead of using pip, in order to avoid conflicting files or other dependecies problems due to differing naming schemes of the package.
+They should remove or comment out the 'install_requires' field in the setup.py, before using this method.

+	Once application is installed, launch the application using command 'animewatch' from the terminal.

-3. Common Method: Users have to manually install all the dependencies listed below.
-Then they should clone the repository and go to AnimeWatch-PyQt4-Stable or AnimeWatch-PyQt5 directory.
+4. Common Method: Users have to manually install all the dependencies listed below.
+Then they should clone the repository and go to AnimeWatch-PyQt5 or AnimeWatch-PyQt4-Stable directory.
 Open terminal in that directory and run 'python3 install.py' (or 'python install.py' if default python points to python3).
 Application launcher will be created in '~/.local/share/applications/'.

-4. If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz or you want to try PyQt5 version, then first remove AnimeWatch.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/AnimeWatch/src/
+Or they can simply click on (or execute using command line) **'animewatch-start'** shell script located in the directory to start the player directly without copying files anywhere.

 #Dependencies
 ######[Index](#index)

+**Minimum Dependencies on GNU/Linux:**

 python3 {Main Language}

 python-pyqt5 (Main GUI Builder)

-python-pyqt4 (for PyQt4 version, which is not maintained now.
-AnimeWatch-2.7.0-0 was the last pyqt4 release)

 python-pillow {For Image Processing}